fnikolai/frisbee-www/content/en/docs/walkthrough/naming/index.md

-In contrast to other Workflow enginers like Argo that use dynamically generated names, all objects in Frisbee follow a predictable naming pattern.
+In contrast to other Workflow engines like Argo that use dynamically generated names, all objects in Frisbee follow a predictable naming pattern.
 This makes it possible to create communicating services.

 ## Reference an Object